Damon-Nunez/Project-Proposal-Blog/phase-3-project-build/project-proposal.md

 ## Inspiration
 There are a lack of writing outlets available for aspiring professional authors.
 With the lack of those outlets it also reduces the communities of authors in general.
-With no place to write and share there really isn't a community to be had.
+We aim to create a community of writers that can share their stories through this medium to people all across the globe.

 ## Action
-So we have decided to create an outlet for writers to not only be able to post stories, but also read other author's stories and even communicate with them on a personal basis through private messaging.
-By doing this we aim to create a community all across the world for the people that don't have one.
+We have decided to create an app for writers to build a community.
+Through this app writers will be able to write and post their stories as well as read other people's stories and have a conversation about it through comments.
+With these features this app will be able to create the community that writers are missing.
 ## Anticipated Technical Challenges
-> Database creation
+* Database creation
-> updating a story
+* updating a story
-> Authentication and authorization
+* Authentication and authorization
-> Live updates for likes and comments
+* Live updates for likes and comments
-> Bookmark feature
+* Bookmark feature
-> CRUD on all features
+* CRUD on all features

 ## Supporting Research
 * https://www.wattpad.com/